Stresses and fluid flow in lamina cribrosa through anisotropic poroelasticty: Influence of lamina cribrosa structure

-In this section, a quantitative analysis is provided of the hydraulic and mechanical responses captured by the transversely isotropic LC plate model described above.
-Different values of the intraocular pressure (IOP) are investigated to elucidate their effects on the mechanics of the tissue under both physiological and pathological conditions.
+By substituting the analytical expression of the pressure gradient, namely $p'(r)=c_1R/r$, with $c_1=(p_v-p_a)/(\log R-\log R_i)$ and where $R$ and $R_i$ denote the external and internal radii of the LC, respectively, one obtains explicitly that $\mathbf{q}_F(r)\sim 1/r$.
+It is worth noting that the multiplicative constant, and hence the fluid flux itself, depends on the arterial and venous pressures, $p_a$ and $p_v$, as well as on the permeability, but does not depend on $p_{IOP}$.\\ Different values of the intraocular pressure (IOP) are investigated to elucidate their effects on the mechanics of the tissue under both physiological and pathological conditions.
 Fig. \ref{fig:variation_pressure} summarizes the key findings.
 The results are organized into three coloured columns, each showing the same hydraulic and mechanical parameters corresponding to distinct IOP levels.
 The physiological IOP, set at $\overline{p}_{IOP}=15$ mmHg, serves as the baseline.
 Two pathological conditions are also examined: ocular hypotension, represented by $p_{IOP}=5$ mmHg, and ocular hypertension, represented by $p_{IOP}=30$ mmHg.

-The first row shows the variation in fluid content (that represents blood content in this case), $\zeta$.
-The second row presents the hydrostatic effective stress, $\sigma_{hyd}^{eff}=\mathbf{\sigma}^{eff}:\mathbf{I}/3$, normalized to the baseline IOP.
-The third row shows the Von Mises stress, a deviatoric stress measure defined as:
+The first row shows the variation in fluid content ( that can be directly related to the variation of the blood content\footnote{The fluid content $\zeta$ includes both the interstitial and blood flows, but since no reactive or exchange terms are included, the relative proportions of these fluid components are assumed to remain unchanged.
+Thus, the variation of $\zeta$ can be also seen as the variation of the blood content.), $\zeta$.
+The second row presents the hydrostatic part of the effective stress carried by the solid skeleton of the porous medium, $\sigma_{hyd}^{eff}=\mathbf{\sigma}^{eff}:\mathbf{I}/3$, normalized to the baseline IOP.
+This is the measure of the compressive stress state within the homogenized solid phase.} The third row shows a measure of the deviatoric stress (called Von Mises stress) defined as: